 - Have them write a post for your site

 - Newsletter takeovers – you write theirs for one issue and vice versa

-No matter how you decide to collaborate, just make sure that the audience of that brand will include people that will resonate with your content.
+No matter how you decide to collaborate, just make sure that the audience of that brand will include people who will resonate with your content.